King William’s College was established in 1833.

 The aim of our Pre-IB Programme is to provide our international students with the language skills and academic foundations to make a success of the International Baccalaureate Diploma.
 Pupils successfully completing the year will automatically be offered a place to study the IB in our Sixth Form.
 Pre-IB pupils will become members of the Fifth Form and will join the Upper Fifth tutor groups to help aid integration.
 All Pre-IB students join existing (I)GCSE classes and study the IGCSE First Language and the IGCSE First Language English courses, which are specifically designed for them.
 The (I)GCSE course is a two-year course which Pre-IB students join in its second year.

 The King William’s College Summer Term Boarding Experience is a unique course which is held during the summer term.
-For three weeks in June, the Boarding Summer Term Experience provides an opportunity for students aged 13 to 16 to join a fully functioning school.
+For three weeks in June (Wednesday 7th to Tuesday 27th June), the Boarding Summer Term Experience provides an opportunity for students aged 13 to 16 to join a fully functioning school.
 It is designed to empower students to taste boarding school life and discover if they would enjoy studying away from home longer term.
 The course offers intensive English tuition, with a range of other academic subjects, and total immersion into the School community.
 It is complemented by a full leisure programme of sports, activities and excursions.

 Each student will have approximately 35 hours of English tuition over the course, which will aim to: